dbdimitrov/BingleSeq/README.md

 Once normalization and feature selection methods are complete, a Variable Features plot is returned and displayed.
 Seurat’s ‘Feature Selection’ methods include “VST”, “Mean Variance Plot”, and “Dispersion”.

-![BingleSeq Bulk RNA-Seq sc varPlot](/figures/sc_variancePlot.PNG) *This plot was genered using the recommended/default settings and the "VST" variance estimation method*
+![BingleSeq Bulk RNA-Seq sc varPlot](/figures/sc_variancePlot.PNG) *This plot was genered using the recommended/default settings and the "VST" variance estimation method.*

 *Note that ‘Feature selection’ does not apply to monocle and SC3 clustering approaches and hence their inbuilt pre-clustering filter procedures were implemented.
 These procedures have a similar purpose to Seurat’s ‘Feature Selection’, as they can be used to filter out unwanted noise.*